Finally some Migas!

 Heat up a skillet over medium-high heat.
 Add 2 tablespoons of oil and a single tablespoon of butter.
 When the oil is hot add the tortillas strips and cook until they are crispy and brown, stirring regularly, approx. 5-7 minutes.
 I usually add a pinch of salt here too.

-Add the onion and jalapeno and saute until they are softened.
+Add the onion and jalapeno to the pan and saute until they are softened.
 (You can add a glug of oil to cook the onion and jalapeno if you need to.)
 Add the minced garlic and cook briefly, 30 seconds or so.
 Turn the heat down to medium-low.

 Whisk together 6 eggs and add them to the pan along with 1/2 teaspoon of salt and some freshly cracked black pepper.
 Stir regularly as the eggs cook over medium-low heat.